Congratulations. You have just been hired, after an incessant job search and multiple job interviews. Now, the real work has just started!

 In order for you to steer clear from the same issues that I have experienced, to develop a leadership image from the start, follow the tips below:

-Arrive to work early and leave late on your first day.
+1. Arrive to work early and leave late on your first day

 In addition, arriving early will allow you to get a general feel of your new colleagues’ arrival time, schedules, morning procedures.

 On your first day, at least, make sure to leave the office after a few coworkers have left the office and not before everyone else does.